-□ Open the Basic Settings > External Memory dialog. □ In the Config priority column, select the value first. $\Box$ Save the changes temporarily.
-To do this, click the $\checkmark$ button.

-Change to the Privileged EXEC mode. enable Change to the Configuration mode. configure Enable the function. config envm load-priority usb first Upon reboot, the device loads a configuration profile from the external memory. usb = External USB memory show config envm settings Displays the settings of the external memory (envm).
-Type Status Auto Update Save Config Config Load Prio \\\\\ \\\\ [x] [x] usb first ok save show config profiles nvm Displays the configuration profiles contained in the non-volatile memory ( $nvm$ ). enable Change to the Privileged EXEC mode. copy config envm profile config3 nvm Copy the configuration profile $config3$ from the external memory (envm) to the non-volatile memory (nvm).
+□ Open the Basic Settings > External Memory dialog. □ In the Config priority column, select the value first. \Box Save the changes temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode.
+To change to the Configuration mode. configure config envm load-priority sd first To enable the function.
+Upon reboot, the device loads a configuration profile from the external memory. sd = External SD memory show config envm settings To display the settings of the external memory (envm).
+Auto Update Save Config Config Load Prio Type Status [x] [x] sd ok first save To save the settings in a configuration profile in the non-volatile memory (NVM) of the device.